oyindonesia/external-api-docs/source/includes/_fund_acceptance.md

-expiration | DateTime | The expiration time of the payment checkout/invoice link. email | String | the email address for the payment checkout/invoice link to be sent. paid_amount | BigDecimal | the total amount that a user has paid.
+expiration | DateTime | The expiration time of the payment checkout/invoice link. email | String | the email address for the payment checkout/invoice link to be sent. paid_amount | BigDecimal | the total amount that a user has paid. settlement_time | DateTime | The timestamp which indicates the time this transaction is updated to account statement.
+If delayed settlement, this will refer to expected date transaction will be updated to account statement. settlement_status | String | SUCCESS If transaction already updated to account statement, WAITING If transaction still in delayed settlement report.

 Additional data on the callback if invoice = true